Foreign Account Tax Compliance Act (FATCA) agreement with the United States (US)

 Common Reporting Standard (CRS)

-Information disclosure requirements related to international transparency movements (i.e. Common Reporting Standard) that has been adopted into national law.
+Information disclosure requirements related to international transparency movements (i.e. Common Reporting Standard) has been adopted into national law.
 Based on them, financial market participants are required to provide the tax authorities with information on their clients’ accounts (both individual and legal entities), such as account turnover and year-end balances, interest due and debt obligations, trade in securities, insurance premiums, pension insurance premiums, and other details when certain conditions are met.
 Moreover, legal entities in Lithuania are required to submit information on services acquired from foreign companies (which partially or entirely are provided in Lithuania), where the value of the transaction or several transactions made with the same foreign entity within a year is EUR 15,000 or higher.

 The EU Directive on the mandatory disclosure and exchange of reportable cross-border tax arrangements (referred to as DAC6 or the Directive) has been introduced into Lithuanian law.
 Under DAC6, starting from 1 January 2021, taxpayers and intermediaries are required to report cross-border reportable arrangements that include at least one of the distinguishing hallmarks defined in the law.
 Additionally, some of the hallmarks are also subject to the main benefit test.
 The test determines if obtaining a tax advantage is the main purpose or one of the main purposes of the arrangement.